 God’s grace gives us the freedom to own up to not having our act together.

-I hope that these “borrowed” words of truth from Jared’s book will help you as much as they helped me, with me being someone I guess you might also call “the imperfect disciple who wrote this blog post!”
+I hope these “borrowed” words from Jared’s book will help you as much as they helped this “imperfect disciple.”